nangel42/Nicolas-Angel-Portfolio/README.md

 List of the Technologies used

-    I used JavaScript, HTML, and CSS.
+    I used JavaScript, HTML, Bootstrap, and CSS.

     I used Visual Studio Code and Github.

     For my JavaScript requirements I used a modal for the opening of the page.
 I used a multipage website through javascript, a couple carousels, and a hamburger menu.

 Installation instructions
+    Clone the Repository from GitHub

+    Run the HTML file and you are set!

 Your User stories – who are your users, what do they want and why?